 Herein we report two crystalline molecular rotors 1 and 4 that show extremely narrow signals in deuterium solid-state NMR spectroscopy.
 Although this line shape is typically associated with fast-moving molecular components, our VT 2H NMR experiments, along with X-ray diffraction analyses and periodic DFT computations show that this spectroscopic feature can also be originated from low-frequency intramolecular rotations of the central phenylene with a cone angle of 54.7° that is attained by the cooperative motion of the entire structure that distorts the molecular axis to rotation.
 In contrast, two isomeric structures (2 and 3) do not show a noticeable intramolecular rotation, because their crystallographic arrays showed very restricting close contacts.
 Our findings clearly indicate that the multiple components and phase transitions in crystalline molecular machines can work in concert to achieve the desired motion.

-- This article is part of the themed collections: Celebrating Chemical Science in Latin America and Most popular 2019-2020 inorganic, main group and crystal engineering chemistry articles
+- This article is part of the themed collections: Celebrating Latin American Talent in Chemistry and Most popular 2019-2020 inorganic, main group and crystal engineering chemistry articles